arendjr/phebe/phebe/src/content/blog/post-architecture.md

 future use cases as well as the ones that had come before.
 A single use case should not define an architecture.
 And at least if you care about exploratory development, architecture should not lead product development, it should trail it.
 First you define your use cases, then you build implementations.
 And then you validate.
 Architecture comes after.

+None of that is to say there are no projects that would benefit from a more traditional approach to architecture.
+If you're doing a waterfall project and/or your requirements are well-defined upfront, this post may not really apply to you.
+But for startup environments like the ones I've witnessed, I think this approach deserves a word on its own.

-That's what I will call post-architecture.
+This is what I will call Post-Architecture.